MBanawa/flutter_chat_app/README.md

 # flutter_chat_app

-A mondern messaging app where users can sign up and log in to chat
+A modern messaging app where users can sign up and log in to chat

 ## My Goal